 Leopard Sand Snake

-Size and appearance: 80cm-1.2m.
-These snakes are extremely variable in colour ranging from uniform gray with no markings to grey/brown with lighter edged scales extending the length of the body.
+Leopard Sand Snakes are extremely variable in colour ranging from uniform gray with no markings to grey/brown with lighter edged scales extending the length of the body.
 A narrow light brown line runs along the spine.

 Distribution: North western - Central Namibia (endemic to Namibia).
 They are extremely common in the arid savannas and desert environments of north western and central Namibia.

-Diet: Rodents Birds and lizards.
+Diet: Rodents, birds and lizards.
 Leopard sand snakes are mainly active during the day when they forage for food.

-Reproduction: oviparous (egg laying)
+Reproduction: oviparous (egg laying).

-Danger to man: Like all sand / grass / whip snake species they are not considered to be dangerous.
+Danger to man: Like all sand/grass/whip snake species they are not considered to be dangerous.
 They are considered to be mildly venomous, however the venom has no effect of humans or pets.